robinvalk/robinvalk.github.io/content/posts/my-blog-setup.md

 I want to keep it simple.
 I don't care about an admin interface, automatic posting to social media, a hotmap on how my users interact with the website or any other features that don't really matter and half the time invade our privacy anyways.
 I want it to be managed by myself and not use a system like Medium.

 Markdown is my prefered format for writing so the tool should support that.
-It should be easy and cheap to host because I have enough expensive and time consuming hobbies already. _Bugfixing a blog is not a hobby I'd like to pick up on._ Lastly one important requirement for me is that it should come with some themes so I hardly have to touch the HTML and CSS.
+It should be easy and cheap to host because I have enough expensive and time consuming hobbies already. _FYI: bugfixing a blog is not a hobby I'd like to pick up on._ Another important requirement for me is that it comes with pre-made themes so I hardly have to touch the HTML and CSS.
 Last but not least, it should be free!

 - Self managed
 - Simple create and maintain
 - Markdown support
 - Easy and cheap (if not free) to host
-- Themes support
+- Pre-made themes
 - Free to use

 ### Options

-After some quick googling and getting inspiration from other blogs I came to the following options:
+After some quick research using Google and getting blog platform usage inspiration from other blogs I came to the following options:

 #### 1. WordPress